checkdigit/prettier-config/README.md

 > changes back and forth.

 To make this easier, just install `@checkdigit/prettier-config` as above, it will be locked to a specific version of `prettier` which will automatically be installed via its `peerDependencies`.
-Do not specific `prettier` itself as a dependency.
+Do not specifically install `prettier` itself as a dependency.

 ### Edit `package.json`